 The Jobs for America’s Graduates (JAG) program is a state-based, national non-profit organization dedicated to helping high school students of promise who have experienced challenging or traumatic life experiences achieve success through graduation.

-Event for high school students where nine companies create challenges, relevant to industry, centered around critical thinking, problem-solving, and teamwork.
-Students form teams of four and compete for cash prizes; top three in each challenge, top three overall, and teamwork/communication awards earn the students cash.
-The event is hosted by Oakland City University.
+An event for high school students where nine companies create challenges, relevant to the industry, centered around critical thinking, problem-solving, and teamwork.
+Students form teams of four and compete for cash prizes; the top three in each challenge, the top three overall, and teamwork/communication awards earn the students cash.
+The event is located at Oakland City University campus.
+Educators are encouraged to get their students involved.

 Chapter of Indiana Federation of Adv.
 Manufacturing Education (FAME); Earn and Learn model for industrial maintenance positions.
 Students complete coursework to earn Advanced Manufacturing Technician Associate degree (at VU in Region 11).
 Participating employers: AmeriQual, Berry Global, Hershey (located in IL, TBIN, and Toyota.

-Educators immersed into four manufacturing facilities over a two-week period to learn the principles of manufacturing and learn about careers within the industry.
-Educators are paid a stipend of $1,100 and earn eighty professional growth points if they complete the full eighty hours of the program.
+Educators are immersed in four manufacturing facilities over a two-week period to learn the principles of manufacturing and learn about careers within the industry.
+Educators are paid a stipend and receive professional growth points.

-Students tour area companies to learn types of occupations, required skills, and credentials.
+Students tour area companies to learn about types of occupations, required skills, and credentials.
 Tours last approximately an hour and fifteen minutes, and students rotate to three companies in the day.
 Tour of Opportunity has launched in nearly all nine Region 11 counties.
+Educators may reach out to receive business contacts for touring opportunities available in the region.

 WorkOne offices provide re-employment services including basic resume, job search, and interviewing workshops as well as intensive case managed, one-on-one employment assistance.
 Intensive services are provided to individuals who are eligible based on WIOA (restrictive) funds.
 Eligible individuals may receive tuition assistance for eligible training programs if needed to gain employment.